CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-waratek-locker.md

 8. Once the blueprint completes successfully, you will receive an email stating that the blueprint build is complete.
 Please do not use the application until you have received this email notification.

-**Pricing**

-Do we have to add this here?

-The cost associated with this deployment is $195/hr for the CenturyLink Cloud Service Tasks.
-Contact Waratek for license costs.
-Service Task Fees are available here:[http://www.ctl.io/service-tasks#Pricing](http://www.ctl.io/service-tasks#Pricing)

 **Frequently Asked Questions**

 For more information about Locker, click on the following links: